inteam-eu-org/chocolo/README.md

 bin/dev
 ```

 You can select the `Gameloop test` theme to test the loop.
-[Update the theme](./db/seeds/inteam.rb) as long as you had new question types or features so this theme shows all possible behaviors of the app.
+[Update the theme](./db/seeds/inteam.rb) as long as you add new question types or features so this theme shows all possible behaviors of the app.

 **N.B.:** You can connect to the dev server using your phone to see if the app renders properly.
 Look into the server logs: